BLOG

 Research Score: 8.05/10

 Germany's road freight sector is missing between 80,000 and 100,000 truck drivers according to BGL (the Federal Association of Road Haulage, Logistics and Disposal), with 45% of current drivers aged over 55 and just 2.6% under the age of 25.
 This demographic profile is one of the most acute in Europe and makes the driver shortage structurally self-reinforcing: retirements will continue to outpace recruitment for the foreseeable future.
-The DIHK Skilled Labour Report 2025/2026 confirms road freight and transport as the third most-affected sector in Germany, with 54% of companies unable to fill positions, and the Berufskraftfahrer (professional driver) is formally classified as an Engpassberuf.
+The DIHK Skilled Labour Report 2025/2026 confirms road freight and transport as the third most-affected sector in Germany, with 54% of companies unable to fill positions.

 Beyond driving, logistics and supply chain management skills are in demand at every level of the sector.
-Germany's LkSG (Lieferkettensorgfaltspflichtengesetz, the Supply Chain Due Diligence Act), mandatory for companies with 1,000 or more employees from January 2024, and the EU CSRD requirements are creating fresh demand for supply chain compliance specialists, ESG reporting managers, and risk management professionals with expertise in cross-border procurement and due diligence.
-The shortage is estimated to cost the German economy EUR 10 billion per year, reflecting the role of logistics as a strategic enabler for German export industry.
+Germany's LkSG (Lieferkettensorgfaltspflichtengesetz, the Supply Chain Due Diligence Act), mandatory for companies with 1,000 or more employees from January 2024, and the EU CSRD requirements are creating fresh demand for supply chain compliance specialists, ESG reporting managers, and risk management professionals.
+Professionals with strong supply chain management skills who can navigate both LkSG regulatory compliance and operational efficiency are the most competitive hires in the German logistics market.

-For organisations addressing performance gaps in their supply chain functions, priority competency areas include warehouse management system (WMS) proficiency, LkSG and CSRD reporting capabilities, cold-chain logistics for pharmaceutical and food distribution, and fleet telematics management.
-Germany has also introduced driver licence examination access in eight languages to reduce barriers for international candidates, a direct policy response to the structural shortage that creates pathways for high demand jobs in Germany for foreigners in the logistics sector.
+For organisations addressing gaps in their supply chain functions, priority competency areas include warehouse management system (WMS) proficiency, LkSG and CSRD reporting capabilities, cold-chain logistics for pharmaceutical and food distribution, and fleet telematics management.
+Germany has also introduced driver licence examination access in eight languages to reduce barriers for international candidates, a direct policy response to the structural shortage.

 Key Sub-skills

-HGV / LKW driving with ADR certification Logistics planning and warehouse management (WMS) Supply chain risk management LkSG / CSRD compliance and ESG reporting Fleet management and telematics Cold-chain and pharmaceutical logistics Last-mile delivery operations
+HGV / LKW Driving with ADR Certification Logistics Planning and Warehouse Management (WMS) Supply Chain Risk Management LkSG / CSRD Compliance and ESG Reporting Fleet Management and Telematics

 Top Industries